.page ul, ol { margin: 30px; } .page li { margin-top: 16px; }

 Eligibility

 All students currently enrolled in a Major or Minor program at Huron University College are eligible.
 There are no grade or course load requirements.
-Dual degree students studying at both Huron and Western are also welcome to apply.
+This means part-time students, Western/Huron dual degree students, and students with various GPAs are welcome to apply.

 CURL typically awards 8 Fellowships per calendar year; however, thanks to a generous donation from CURL Fellow and Huron alumnus Taylor Boyd, one extra Fellowship may be awarded yearly in support of a project in the fields of Psychology and/or Education.